MohamedHamed83/angular1-babel-webpack/README.md

 1. Download and install Node.js for Windows or for Mac.
 2. Install Project dependencies by running command 'npm install'
 3. To start the project run command 'npm start'
+4. to run the unit test run command 'npm test'